lkrenn/10K-10Q-NLP-Project/README.md

 # 10K-10Q-NLP-Project

-Analyzing the quarterly 10K/10Q reports from companies.
+Analyzing the quarterly 10K/10Q reports from companies in pursuit of alpha.

 As the project stands right now, I will be more specifically looking at these reports from airlines domiciled in USA.
 I view the industry as a zero-sum game, which means that even the slightest sentimental difference between reports can be exploited.
 More information can be found here: https://medium.com/@spandey16/game-theory-and-the-airline-business-865f0a5f0f5b

 A 10-K provides investors with information including an outline of the company's business, the risks the company faces, and operating/financial results for the past fiscal year.
 It is divided into 4 parts which contain a total of 15 items.